cakephp/docs/en/tutorials-and-examples/cms/database.rst

     (1, 'First Post', 'first-post', 'This is the first post.', 1, now(), now());

 You may have noticed that the ``articles_tags`` table used a composite primary key.
-CakePHP supports composite primary keys almost everywhere - not forcing you to use artificial surrogate primary keys such - say - an ``id`` column despite your natural primary key being ``(website_id, username)``.
+CakePHP supports composite primary keys almost everywhere, not forcing you to use artificial surrogate primary keys such - say - an ``id`` column despite your natural primary key being ``(website_id, username)``.